 History at High Halden has high importance within our curriculum, with the school’s own rich history within the context of the local area a celebrated and inspiring feature of the school.
 While placing into account the importance of children appreciating the history of their local context, our history curriculum aims to develop children’s awareness of the past, other peoples and their cultures.
 As teachers and school leaders, we are aware of the need for concurrency within the subject, as this enables children to build upon prior learning and make long lasting links between topics.
 Historical learning at High Halden follows a process of establishing the context of past events, using sources to establish and acquire information, generating lines of enquiry before finally presenting information and new knowledge gained in a variety of ways.
 This process can be seen within individual lessons and across the sequence of a term or topic.

-In Reception and Year 1 children acquire an understanding of their personal and local history - supporting their understanding of time and chronology.
+In Reception children acquire an understanding of their personal and local history - supporting their understanding of time and chronology.
 This develops from exploring family trees and the History of High Halden, to significant individuals such as the royal family and Neil Armstrong.
 In analysing history within their grandparents lifetimes, children are provided with a secure foundation from which to build the knowledge they acquire throughout the school and in further education.
-As a result of this, in Years 2 and 3, children continue to apply their skills of researching significant individuals, exploring the lives of Howard Carter and William Caxton.
+As a result of this, in Years 1 and 2 children continue to apply their skills of researching significant individuals, exploring the lives of Howard Carter and William Caxton.
 In addition, children also explore significant places within our school’s locality, exploring the history of castles and how they have changed and developed over time.
 Through applying their increasing understanding of a historical timeline, children are also discuss the history of trains and dinosaurs.